Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 To make a long story short, he never let his emotions get involved with his investigation of the facts.
 Nor did he let what the victim’s wife told us influence his investigation.
 He remained objective and let the facts tell their own tale as to what happened.
 Facts in themselves, don’t and won’t, convert anyone.
 But facts are essential in an impartial investigation and they are necessary to the person such as myself, who is ruled as much by facts as he is by his emotions.
 So please remember the point of this story as we continue.
 Be objective and let the facts tell their own tale. ...Okay? ...Let’s begin.

-The oldest Christian religion in the world is the Catholic religion.
+The oldest Christian religion is the Catholic religion.
 The Church began forming shortly after Christ and the Apostles were killed.
 They believe that the Apostle Peter became the first Bishop of Rome.
 The Romans began to persecute the Church until the year 313 when Roman Emperor Constantine made Christianity the state religion.
 It became the official Catholic Church in probably about 325 AD at the Council of Nicaea.
-Once the council decided what was going to be doctrine, those who disagreed with the council were called heretics and were exiled.

 It is a fair and accurate statement to say that the teachings of any Christian religion are their own